-*Prices taken from Kmart and ALDI, correct as of August 2020.
+*Prices are taken from Kmart and ALDI, correct as of January 2022.

 Unlike Kmart, ALDI usually sells one air fryer at a time as part of its Special Buys.
 In terms of price, Kmart takes the cake.
 But for an extra $40, you can get nearly twice the capacity from the ALDI air fryer.
 The larger option also comes with six cooking programs, while Kmart doesn’t offer any pre-set functions in its largest model.

 On the other hand, ALDI’s generous 10L size might not mean much when you’re using 1300W to cook a full basket.
 Air fryers with a similar capacity ranging between 8L to 12L usually have at least 1800W of power.